Pranav452/Day-1/q4/README.md

 - **Format**: Markdown blog post with subheadings and code block
 - **Word count**: 765 words (exceeds ~600 requirement)
 - **Topic**: "What a One-Neuron Perceptron Taught Me About Gradient Descent"
-- **Content**: Based on real perceptron implementation from previous assignment
+- **Content**: Based on my real perceptron implementation from a previous assignment
 - **Structure**: Engaging narrative with technical insights, analogies, and key takeaways

 ## Key Elements Included